NextCenturyCorporation/MCS/python_api/API.md

 ### Retrieval

 In a scenario that has a retrieval goal, you must find and pickup a target object.
-This may involve exploring the scene, avoiding obstacles, interacting with objects (like closed containers), and tracking moving objects.
-These scenarios will demand a "common sense" understanding of self navigation (how to move and rotate yourself within a scene and around obstacles), object interaction (how objects work, including opening containers), and the basic physics of movement (kinematics, gravity, friction, etc.).
+This may involve exploring the scene, avoiding obstacles, interacting with objects (like closed containers), and (future evaluations) tracking moving objects.
+These scenarios will demand a "common sense" understanding of self navigation (how to move and rotate yourself within a scene and around obstacles), object interaction (how objects work, including opening containers), and (future evaluations) the basic physics of movement (kinematics, gravity, friction, etc.).

 A retrieval goal's `metadata` (with `category` of `"RETRIEVAL"`) will also have the following properties: